rscopes/rescope/readme.md

     pull( stores )

     /**
-     * Apply reduce/remap on the private state & push the resulting "public" state to followers
+     * Apply reduce/remap on the private state & push the state to the followers if this.locks == 0
      * @param cb
      */
     push( state, cb )